NativeScript/nativescript-cli/README.md

-# Kinvey JavaScript Library
+# Kinvey JavaScript Core SDK

-This library is a standalone library designed for JavaScript-based platforms.
-The library acts as a client for the Kinvey REST API and can be used for building JavaScript-based apps.
+This sdk is a standalone sdk designed for JavaScript-based platforms.
+The sdk acts as a client for the Kinvey REST API and can be used for building JavaScript-based apps.

 ## Building
-The simplest way to build the library is by running `gulp`.
+The simplest way to build the sdk is by running `gulp`.
 This will also perform [testing](#Testing).
 More advanced tasks are available.

-* `gulp sandbox`: build the library without performing any [testing](#Testing).
+* `gulp sandbox`: build the sdk without performing any [testing](#Testing).
-* `gulp build`: build the library without performing a code audit or [testing](#Testing).
+* `gulp build`: build the sdk without performing a code audit or [testing](#Testing).
-* `gulp watch`: auto-build the library when you modify a file.
+* `gulp watch`: auto-build the sdk when you modify a file.
 * `gulp clean`: remove temporary files created by the build process.

 ### Flags